gasvaktin/gasvaktin/README.md

 		User-Agent: Mozilla/5.0 (Macintosh; Intel Mac OS X 10_7_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/48.0.2564.116 Safari/537.36
 	}

+Station locations for Dælan are shown on a picture of a map on [dælan.is](http://daelan.is/).

 #### Prices

 List price (price without any discount) can be seen [here](https://www.n1.is/listaverd/), discount price given if you have an N1 business card can be seen [here](https://www.n1.is/eldsneyti).
 We assume these prices to be global for all N1 stations as we can't find station individual prices anywhere.

-### Dælan

-#### Stations

-Station locations are shown on a map on [dælan.is](http://daelan.is/).

-#### Prices

-When asing Dælan, they say they are working on exposing their prices on their page, they hope to have done this before the end of this week (written at 2016-06-05).
-Until then price for them is hard coded and queried for updated prices every three days via social media.
+When I contacted Dælan, they said they were working on exposing their prices on their page, they hoped to have done so soon(^TM) (since then soon has passed).
+Last time I heard from them (2016-06-24) they said everything was ready but they were unable to deploy the changes because of a change ban as so many key web developers are currently on summer vacation.
+Until then price for them is hard coded and queried for updated prices every three days manually (ugh) via social media.
+If you, dear reader, notice it's wrong please contact [@Loknar](https://github.com/Loknar/).

 ### Olís (and ÓB)